bkarakadioglu/books-backend/README.md

 ### Running With Docker
 1. Clone the repo
+2. Install dependencies `npm install`
-2. Build and start the containers `docker compose up api`
+3. Build and start the containers `docker compose up api`
-3. The server can be reached at `http://localhost:3000`.
+4. The server can be reached at `http://localhost:3000`.

 ### Testing Locally
 1. Clone the repo